northeastern-rc/rc-public-documentation/docs/source/02_first_steps/02_connect_mac.md

 1. Go to Finder > Applications > Utilities, and then double click Terminal.
 2. At the prompt, type `ssh <username>@login.discovery.neu.edu`, where `<username>` is your Northeastern username.
 If you need to use X11 forwarding, type `ssh -Y <username>@login.discovery.neu.edu`.
-3. Type your Northeastern password and press Enter.
+3. Type your Northeastern password and press `Enter`.

 You are now connected to Discovery at a login node.

 Watch this video of how to connect to Discovery on a Mac.
-If you do not see any controls on the video, right click on the video to see viewing options.
+If you do not see any controls on the video, right-click on the video to see viewing options.

 ![Alt text](../_static/video/connect_mac_terminal.mp4)